 C. Termination of Your Housing

-The University may in its sole discretion terminate the Agreement and this Addendum if You fail to maintain at least twelve credits per semester; violate the Agreement, any Addendum(s); violate any Housing or University rule, regulation, or policy (see The Source or ORL website); pose a risk to the health or safety of any resident; intentionally cause damage to the Unit or Housing; or fail to maintain reasonable standards of cleanliness and sanitation.
+The University may in its sole discretion terminate the Agreement if You fail to maintain at least twelve credits per semester; violate the Agreement or any Addendum(s); violate any Housing or University rule, regulation, or policy (see The Source or ORL website); pose a risk to the health or safety of any resident; intentionally cause damage to the Unit or Housing; or fail to maintain reasonable standards of cleanliness and sanitation.
 In the event that this Housing Agreement is terminated, the University shall have the unconditional right to take complete possession of the Unit, by any lawful means, without being guilty of any manner of trespass and without prejudice to any other remedies.

 Upon determination that the University will terminate Your Housing as set forth in C above, you may appeal by: